tiredpixel/z.2020-10-22.postgres-xl-docker/README.md

 If you're using multiple Swarm nodes and not using Flocker or similar, you'll either need to replicate the SSH keys yourself, or alternatively generate multiple keys and add to `.ssh/authorized_keys` yourself as appropriate.
-The Control container should be able to reach every node without a password.
+The Control container must be able to reach every node without a password.

 ```bash
 pg_subnet=$(docker network inspect -f '{{range .IPAM.Config}}{{.Subnet}}{{end}}' $pg_cluster | tr -d '\n')